atoder/vimsettings/README.md

 7. Firicico
 8. Operator Mono Lig
 9. SpaceMono
-10. NovaMoto
+10. Iosevka
-11. Hermit
+11. NovaMoto
-12. Fantasque
+12. Hermit
-13. JetBrains Mono
+13. Fantasque
-14. SF Mono Regular
+14. JetBrains Mono
-15. Inconsolata
+15. SF Mono Regular
-16. Source Code Pro
+16. Inconsolata
-17. Anonymous Pro
+17. Source Code Pro

 For fonts icons to display in tmux, use a secondary Non-ASCII font such as